Home | Curriculum | ECE Theory & Philosophy | How Can Educators Use Guided Play to Facilitate Deeper Learning?

 What Does Guided Play Look Like?

 Some educators can find it difficult to implement guided play into their teaching practice.
-Finding the right balance between structure and free play can sound tricky, but with everyday practice, it can become an intuitive component of work with young children.
+Finding the right balance between structure and free play can seem tricky, but with everyday practice, it can become an intuitive component of work with young children.

 Guided Play Supports The Developing Brain